Atomic hydrogen reservoirs in quiescent galaxies at z = 0.4: Introduction

 \section{Introduction}

-Although not directly fueling star formation, neutral atomic hydrogen (\HI{}) is a key ISM phase, especially at high redshift, and offers insight into quenching and gas retention and rejuvenation, especially becoming dominant at high z \citep{Peroux2020}.
+Although not directly fueling star formation, neutral atomic hydrogen (\HI{}) is a key phase of the interstellar medium (ISM), particularly at high redshift, becoming dominant at $z\gtrapprox2$ \citep{Peroux2020, Walter2020}.
+It offers insight into quenching and gas retention and rejuvenation.
+It can be detected through the 21-cm line arising from the hyperfine structure of the atom.
+The intrinsic faintness of this line makes direct detection very challenging: current record holders for high-redshift direct 21-cm detection are a set of six galaxies detected by FAST at z$\approx$0.4 \citep{Xi2024}.
+For this reason, the \HI{} community employed indirect statistical methods to measure average \HI{} properties at higher distances.
+In particular, spectral stacking has yielded statistically robust results at redshifts up to $<\approx0.4$ \citep[e.g., see][]{Lah2007, Delhaize2013, Bera2019, Chowdhury2020, Guo2020, Guo21, Chowdhury2022a, Sinigaglia2022, Bera2023, Rhee2023, Sinigaglia2024, Bianchetti2025}, where only a limited number of direct detections are currently available.
+Pioneering uGMRT (upgraded Giant Meter Radio Telescope, see \citealt{Gupta2017}) studies pushed the boundaries of stacking studies to $z\approx1$ \citep{Chowdhury2021, Chowdhury2022b, Chowdhury2022d}.

-While traditionally regarded as gas-poor, many recent works exhibit evidence of cold molecular gas in QGs \citep{Combes2007, Davis2013, Gobat2018}.
-In particular, analysis of the ATLAS-3D sample \citep{Cappellari2011} reports relevant amounts of atomic gas in ETGs \citep{Serra2012, Maccagni2017, yildiz20}. \citet{Young2014} further show that even these ETGs might have quenched from blue progenitors while retaining a fraction of their cold gas budget.
-Later work based on the SDSS \citep{Abazajian2009}, the ALFALFA \citep{Giovanelli2005}, the GASS \citep{Catinella2010}), and the COLD GASS \citep{Saintonge2011} surveys show evidence that the vast majority of massive quiescent disk galaxies yield abundant \HI{} reservoirs \citep{Zhang2019}.
+Although traditionally regarded as gas-poor, recent works provide evidence of cold molecular gas in quiescent galaxies \citep[QGs;][]{Combes2007, Davis2013, Gobat2018}.
+In particular, analysis of the ATLAS-3D sample \citep{Cappellari2011} reveal signficant amounts of atomic gas in early-type galaxies \citep[ETGs;][]{Serra2012, Maccagni2017, yildiz20}. \citet{Young2014} further showed that even these ETGs may have quenched from blue progenitors while retaining a fraction of their cold gas budget.
+Subsequent studies using the Sloan Digital Sky Survey \citep[SDSS;][]{Abazajian2009}, the Arecibo Legacy Fast ALFA survey \citep[ALFALFA;][]{Giovanelli2005}, the GALEX Arecibo SDSS Survey \citep[GASS;][]{Catinella2010}, and the COLD GASS survey \citep{Saintonge2011} show evidence that the vast majority of massive quiescent disk galaxies contain abundant \HI{} reservoirs \citep{Zhang2019}.